USAA Rewards™ American Express Credit Card Review

 Double Rewards On Gas and Groceries

 Without a doubt, the best feature of the USAA Rewards™ American Express® Card is the rewards program.
-Besides earning two points for every dollar you spend on gas and groceries, you also earn one point per dollar for all other net purchases.
+Besides earning two points for every dollar you spend on gas and groceries, you also earn one point per dollar on all other net purchases.
 Plus, there’s no cap on the number of points you can earn each year.

 Here’s an example of how valuable this card can be if you spend a lot of time at the grocery store or regularly fill up on gas: